HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf231.md

 === "Containers"
     Helm value properties in HCL DX that were added, removed, or changed for this release are documented in [DX Helm values updates](../dx_helm_values_updates.md#cf229).

+### Performance Tuning Guide updates

+=== "Containers"
+    An updated Performance Tuning Guide is now available for HCL DX deployments on Kubernetes.
+The guide provides recommendations for tuning key systems such as the application server, databases, directory servers, HAProxy, and Kubernetes components.
+It helps administrators establish baselines, monitor performance metrics, and apply optimizations to improve scalability and reliability in Kubernetes environments.
+For more details, refer to [Performance Tuning Guides](../../guide_me/guides/performance_tuning/index.md).

 ### Search V2 - New Atomic Components and supported CSS part attributes available